 Our children must see us doing our daily prayers regularly.
 They should see that Salah is a significant part of our lives.
-Your child should see that no matter how busy, sick or where his or her mother is she never misses a prayer.
+Your child should see that no matter how busy, sick or where his or her mother is, she never misses a prayer.
 Your toddler doesn’t have to join you in your prayers at all.
-However, to keep him involved you may buy him or her adorable hijab/ kandora and their own little Musallah/ prayer mat.
+However, to keep your child involved you may buy them an adorable hijab/ kandora and their own little Musallah/ prayer mat.

 3. Engage in righteous activities.

 Be an example for your children on how to spend one’s time by always being engaged in useful and righteous activities.
 A child who sees his or her mother wasting her time during the day will most probably not learn to value his or her time.
 Teaching children to value their time is one of the best lessons you can give them.
 Read Islamic books, listen to Islamic lectures, gain Islamic knowledge, memorise the Quran, engage in a beneficial project or just sit in a corner of your home in devotion for sometime.
 Mothers often complain that their young ones make a fuss when they are engaged in some kind of learning.
 However, if you are constant yet flexible, your children will soon start cooperating with you – Insha’Allah.

 Righteous gatherings have a lot of benefit on our hearts and souls, as well as on our children’s.
 Try to attend Islamic institutes, or halaqas or Masjid very often with your children.
 Keep good and righteous company.
 Let your friends be modest and righteous.
 I felt surprised when my little son observed that some women don’t wear Hijab outside.
 If we think that our relatives or friends or guests have no impact on our children then we are mistaken.
 Let there be no mixed gatherings in your house or any other display of immodesty including in the screens.
 Just by observing you and your gatherings your children will learn what modesty is about in Islam.